mailjet/mailjet-gem/README.md

 => [#<Mailjet::Email>, #<Mailjet::Email>, #<Mailjet::Email>, ...]
 ```

-*All parameters and attributes on https://eu.mailjet.com/docs/api/report/emailsent*
+*All parameters and attributes at https://eu.mailjet.com/docs/api/report/emailsent*

 #### Global stats about a set of emails